 - Analysis of Performance

 - City Organization Impact on Performance

 - Benchmark Information

 Analysis of Performance

-Median average time is the time it takes for an officer to respond (from the time the call is received to when the officer arrives) to an emergency call, one that is an immediate threat to life, a felony-in-progress call, or a call where a weapon is being used.
+Median average time is the time it takes for an officer to respond (from the time the call is dispatched to when the officer arrives) to an emergency call, one that is an immediate threat to life, a felony-in-progress call, or a call where a weapon is being used.

 Why Is This Important?